inrupt/solid-client-access-grants-js/examples/solid-client-access-grants-demo/README.md

 - Fill in the required settings following the instructions in `.env.local.example`.
 - Start the app `npm start`.

-## Run the demo app using the local library

-- Instead of `npm run build`, use `npm run build:local` to build the demo app using the local `solid-client-access-grant-js` code (instead of the installed dependency `@inrupt/solid-client-access-grants`).
-- All other steps remain the same as in "[Run the app](#run-the-app)"

 ## Access flow

 Let the application be ACME.